.

 (And Avoid Overextending)

 There’s something exciting about planning home improvement projects.
-Maybe you’ve been pricing out a kitchen remodel, comparing the average cost of a bathroom addition, or calculating the full price of home addition that would finally give your family more space.
-But between Pinterest boards, labor costs, contractor bids, and material costs, it’s easy to overlook the most important part of the your remodeling project: a realistic budget.
-Before you start demolition, here’s how to budget your renovation strategically- and how to avoid stretching your finances too thin.
+Maybe you’ve been pricing out a kitchen remodel, comparing the average cost of a bathroom addition, or calculating the full price of a home addition that would give your family more space.
+But between Pinterest boards, labor costs, contractor bids and material costs, it’s easy to overlook the most important part of your project: a realistic budget.
+Before you start demolition, here’s how to budget your renovation strategically without stretching your finances too thin.

 How to Budget a Home Project